jsswd888/algorithm_datastructure/README.md

 - 6.20 update: double pointer one question left; rest section wait for update
 - 6.22: finished doubel pointer section; start with greedy; daily question updated routinely.
 - 6.29: New **Data Structure** section plan: also include some leetcode questions.
 The folder structure & introductions will be modified in near future (after finishing dynamic programming & k-th element sequencing section; planned to start in early July)
+- 7.5 Take a note of the `ListNode` question; encountered CAN'T DO cases couple of times!
+NOTE: usually use `ListNode` for singly-linked list questions

 > ## Leetcode

 I am currently following the following link for leetcode sections: